DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 It would seem they are returning this night."

 There was a matter of signing a treaty with the elven elder.
-It was the first cease-fire agreement between humans and foreign gods.
+It was the first cease-fire agreement between humans and sidhes.
 According to the emperor's secret plan, he was the one who was supposed to do the honours himself.

 But if one would ask if he planned to compete for this important duty,